Quotient rings and fields of integers from the metric geometry point of view: Abstract

 \section{Abstract}

-Gromov-Hausdorff convergence is applied to quotient rings of integers.
-It is shown the existence of limit rings and fields associated with the Gromov-Hausdorff limits of quotient rings.
-The relation of these constructions with the field of the real numbers and with the inductive limits of quotient rings is discussed.
+The theory of Gromov-Hausdorff convergence is applied to sequences of quotient rings of integers, leading to the existence of limit rings as the Gromov-Hausdorff limits of sequences of metric quotient rings.
+It is also shown that such {\it limit rings} can be endowed with an order relation, although they are not integral ordered domains.
+When the construction restricts to quotients $\mathbb{Z}/p\mathbb{Z}$, the limits are fields.
+The relation of these constructions with the field of the real numbers $\mathbb{R}$ is discussed, showing that the limit fields are dense in $\mathbb{R}$ but they cannot be identified with $\mathbb{R}$ or with the rational field $\mathbb{Q}$, at least when $\mathbb{R}$ and $\mathbb{Q}$ are endowed with the usual order relations and metric structures, neither they can be identified with the $p$-adic number system.